r-grandorder/tri-hermes/en/pages/atlantis.md

 I guess the best thing to say here is“Long time no see,” Master?

 **Jason:**
 We're not acquaintances!
 We're sworn enemies!
 Eh!
 Neh!
-Mees! ! !
+Mees!!!

 **Mash:**
 Um...That almost sounds like you still have memories of Okeanos, Jason...